Watts-Lab/deliberation-assets/projects/css_lab/dialogue_levers/pilot_2/arms/goal_joint_problem_solving/pre_B.md

 - a small policy adjustment or variation
 - a practical idea that reduces conflict, even if it isn’t perfect for either side

+You don’t need to come up with a complete solution; the goal is to explore possibilities rather than to resolve the issue fully.

-## Why it helps
+## Why we’re asking you to do this

-When people disagree, it’s easy to slip into into correcting, debating, or trying to persuade.
-Committing to joint problem-solving can make the discussion feel more constructive, lower defensiveness, and highlight options neither of you might have noticed on your own.
+Beginning with a shared goal gives both partners the same starting point for the discussion.

+Treating the conversation as a joint problem-solving effort encourages you to explore a variety of options that you both could live with.

 ## What to expect

-Right at the beginning of the conversation, you’ll be asked to confirm this shared goal with your partner.
+At the beginning of the conversation, we’ll ask you and your partner to commit to this goal: to focus on possible ways forward on this issue.

 After that, you’ll continue with a normal discussion of the topic.